larskarbo/larskarbo-gb/content/blog/larslist-story/index.md

 ---
-title: How my joke LarsList.org took off on TikTok
+title: "LarsList: How my app went viral on TikTok...and made $25"
 author: Lars Karbo
-date:
+date: 2020-11-17
-excerpt: Haha
+excerpt: I created the website that nobody asked for, but ended up changing the popularity of the name "Lars" forever.
-# hero: ./images/hero.png
+hero: ./images/hero.png
-showHeroSign: false
+showHeroSign: true
 tags: ["startup-building"]
 ---

-*Want to tell about a quick website I made (LarsList.org) that became viral on tiktok.
+*I want to tell about a quick website I made (LarsList.org) that became viral on tiktok.
 This is how it happened.*

 ## The backstory.